epfl-ada/ada-template-website/README.md

 ## Introduction

-In the world of cinema, understanding what makes a movie successful is complex and multi-faceted.
+In the world of cinema (changed), understanding what makes a movie successful is complex and multi-faceted.
 Does the star power of its cast drive success, or does a captivating storyline influence audience perception more significantly?
 Our project seeks to unravel these elements, focusing on how both actor fame and the emotional journey of the plot contribute to a movie's critical success.

 ### Project Overview